libra/website/docs/life-of-a-transaction.md

 ### Execution README

-For implementation details, repository structure, and APIs of the execution crate, refer to the [Execution README](crates/execution).
+For implementation details refer to the [Execution README](crates/execution).

 ## Storage